ecadlabs/taquito/website/versioned_docs/version-17.5.0/tutorial.md

 1. Proof of stake (It is now being adopted by some other blockchains as well).
 This eliminates a big problem with earlier blockchains: the need for a lot of energy to run the network.
 1. Evolution of the blockchain.
 Remember that the blockchain is a network of computers that run the same software.
 This means that if you want to upgrade the software, all the nodes need to be upgraded at the same time.
 This is not easy to do.
 Tezos solves this problem by having evolution baked into the protocol.
 This means that the blockchain can evolve over time without the need for a "hard fork".
 1. Delegation: Users can "delegate" their funds to a "baker".
 The baker will participate in the network consensus and will receive rewards.
 The baker will then share the rewards with the delegators.
-This makes it possible for users to participate in the network consensus without the need to run a node themselves, or to give control of their funds to a third party.
+This makes it possible for users to participate in the network consensus without the need to run a node themselves or give control of their funds to a third party.

 Because Tezos is designed to evolve, it is now much more than what it was when it was created.

 Different versions of Tezos protocol are named after historic cities.
 At the time of this writing, we are in the "Nairobi" era.
-But the next protocol "Oxford" is being implemented and will be voted on soon.
+But the next protocol "Oxford" is being implemented and will be voted on soon, then the next one would be a city that starts with "P". 🤔 I wonder what will happen after we reach Z. 🤷

 The "mainnet" is the actual Tezos Blockchain.
 However, there are several "testnets" that are used for testing.
-One of them is named "ghostnet", and evolves to the new protocol much earlier than the mainnet, so that the ecosystem has enough time to implement features related to the new protocol and test them.
+One of them is named "ghostnet", and it evolves to the new protocol much earlier than the mainnet, so that the ecosystem has enough time to implement and test the new protocol's features.

 ## What is a dApp?